 Choosing the right references provides the hiring D.C. with individuals who can verify the skills and experiences you presented in your CV and interview.
 Having the right individuals as references may be the lynchpin that secures an offer for you.

-by Mike Whitmer in Finding A Position on Wednesday, January 11, 2017
+Posted in Getting Hired on Wednesday, January 11, 2017